cppLawyer/Advanced-Image-Converter-Application/README.md

 # Image-Converter

-check release page for the program for x64 and x86
+check beta release page for the program for x64 and x86 win